-You will lose some or all of your investment at maturity if the Ending Index Level declines from the Initial Index Level.
+You will lose some or all of your investment at maturity if the Ending Index Level is less than the Initial Index

+Level.

-The performance of the Index from the Initial Index Level to the Ending Index Level, calculated as follows: Ending Index Level - Initial Index Level
+Index Return: The performance of the Index from the Initial Index Level to the Ending Index Level, calculated as follows:

-Initial Index Level
+Ending Index Level - Initial Index Level Initial Index Level

-Initial Index Level: The Index closing level on the pricing date.
+The Index closing level on the pricing date, which is expected to be on or about April 29, 2011.